Focus

 What is the Pomodoro Technique?

-The Pomodoro Technique is a time management method that involves working in focused 25-minute intervals called "Pomodoros" separated by short breaks.
-Developed by Francesco Cirillo in the late 1980s, this technique has gained popularity for its effectiveness in improving focus, reducing procrastination, and increasing overall productivity.
+The Pomodoro Technique is a time-management method that involves working in focused 25-minute intervals called “Pomodoros”, separated by short breaks.
+Developed by Francesco Cirillo in the late 1980s, it helps you improve focus, reduce procrastination, and increase overall productivity.

 Choose a Task